Are you concerned about socialising your puppy before their vaccinations?

 You should be socialising your unvaccinated puppy with other dogs who are fully vaccinated, either in your home (where your puppy feels safe) or in theirs–so long as you keep an eye on your puppy’s body language and remove them if it’s too stressful.

-Some vets do puppy socialisation classes to facilitate these meetings.
+Some vets do puppy training classes to facilitate these meetings.
 In fact, we took Hugo to puppy parties once a week from the age of 10 weeks, which helped him get used to meeting other puppies before he was officially allowed to play outside.

 Puppies learn to interact with other dogs by practicing.
 Socialising them with other dogs as soon as possible will do them a world of good.